A key requirement for a person to be admitted as a practising lawyer is that they are a ‘fit and proper’ person.

 Lawyers have a crucial and trusted place in the administration of justice.
 They are entrusted with confidential information about their clients and, sometimes, large sums of money.
 Many lawyers are also under significant stress from their workload, which impacts on other areas of their lives.
 Like any of us, this means they can be prone to mistakes and misjudgements in terms of their behaviour.

-Complaints about a lawyer, including one convicted of a criminal offence, can be made to the Legal Services Commission using the appropriate form.
+Complaints about a criminal lawyers Brisbane, including one convicted of a criminal offence, can be made to the Legal Services Commission using the appropriate form.
 Complaints must be in writing, identify the person making the complaint and the lawyer or law practice employee mentioned in the complaint.
 The complaint must also describe the conduct being complained about.

 If you need advice about anything raised in this article, contact expert criminal law firm Hannay Lawyers for a free consultation today on 07 3063 9799.
 Our experience representing people facing criminal prosecution and/or disciplinary proceedings is second to none.